*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 One of the most spectacular places to kayak Cape Cod is on the coast just outside Provincetown.
 The water in this area is clear, sparkling, and the coastline is home to many famous lighthouses, such as Race Point Light and Monomoy Light.
 Provincetown Harbor also offers a beautiful vantage point when you’re done kayaking —pull up a stool at one of the bayside restaurants overlooking Nantucket Bay or harbor.
+Enjoy all of this with a Cape Cod kayak rentals.

 If you plan on going kayaking in the winter, be prepared for cooler weather and icy conditions.
 Because it is not a time of year that many individuals choose to go kayaking due to the cold, there will likely be less foot traffic.
 However, some channels and areas may close if there is too much ice in them for safe kayaking.